MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-whats-new.md

 ## March 2023

-- **Change**.
-Downloading your migration reports has been consolidated in the action menu bar.
-The *View logs* link has been removed to improve resource consumption and align with how Scan logs are downloaded.
+- **Fixed.
+Dropbox migrated permissions**.
+Customers were experiencing some Dropbox file and folder permissions not being migrated.
+This issue has been fixed.

 ## February 2023

 - **Fixed.
 Summary report timeout.** Extremely large reports would occasionally exceed database memory, leading to report download timeout.
 This has been fixed.
 - **Display of the estimated time**.
-There is now display of the estimated time it will take for your Google Drive migration to complete.
+There's now display of the estimated time it will take for your Google Drive migration to complete.

 ## January 2023
 - **Fixed:  Report aggregator script**.
 The Report aggregator script was incorrectly converting bytes to gigabytes.
 This has now been fixed.
 [Learn more: Download detailed task reports.](/sharepointmigration/mm-reports#download-detailed-task-level-reports-via-powershell)